-In terms of the extent to which gender equality has been achieved in specific domains, Parliament was the domain most frequently mentioned
+In terms of the extent to which gender equality has been achieved in specific domains, Parliament was the domain most frequently mentioned with the result for 2017 (48%).

 Respondents were asked how they thought New Zealand was doing in terms of gender equality in various domains.